verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 </div>
 {{< /clipboard >}}

 Optionally, provide overrides when installing.

+### Helm override recipes

-The recipes below give examples of changing the configuration using Helm overrides.
+The following recipes give examples of changing the configuration using Helm overrides.

-#### Helm override recipes

-##### Installing from a private registry
+#### Install from a private registry
-In order to install using a private registry (for example, in a disconnected environment), you must override Helm values to change the image registry settings for all images.
+To install using a private registry (for example, in a disconnected environment), you must override Helm values to change the image registry settings for all images.

 **fo_privreg_overrides.yaml**
 {{< clipboard >}}